Dictionary » Negative Words » Indolent – Meaning, Definition, Synonyms and Antonyms

-The word ‘Indolent’ (Adjective) describes someone who avoids activity or effort, showing a preference for ease and laziness rather than hard work or exertion.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Indolent’ correctly in sentences.
+The word ‘Indolent’ (adjective) describes someone who avoids activity or effort, preferring ease and laziness over hard work or exertion.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Indolent’ correctly in everyday and professional contexts.

 Indolent Explained in Depth

-A complete and detailed guide to the word Indolent including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word Indolent, including meaning, definition, examples, etymology, synonyms, and antonyms, plus common ways people use it (and sometimes confuse it) in conversation.

 Meanings of Indolent

 ‘Indolent’ refers to a habit or personality trait of being lazy, sluggish, or disinclined to work.
-It often implies a willful avoidance of activity or exertion.
+It often suggests a willful avoidance of activity or exertion.
+In older medical writing, the word could also be used to describe conditions that progress slowly.

 Definition